bostonnico/bbWag/README.md

                                       MLB Regular-Season Stat Guide for Wagers

- Inspired by a Reddit user's statistcal model from years ago, this command-line betting tool scrapes MLB data from publicly availalbe source, for the most important advanced baseball metrics (according to me) you could use to assist in selecting a team to pick to win a ballgame.
+ This app is inspired by a Reddit user's statistcal model from years ago, this command-line betting tool scrapes MLB data from publicly availalbe source, for the most important advanced baseball metrics (according to me) you could use to assist in selecting a team to pick to win a ballgame.
 In order of importance, those would be: